 25 – Gift Card to Costco or the Butcher

 And, finally, what raw feeder wouldn't want meat as a gift?
 Well, maybe I'm projecting.
-I'd love a generous gift certificate to Costco or a local butcher so that I can stock up on food for my dogs.
+I'd love a generous gift certificate to Costco or a local butcher to stock up on food for my dogs.

 Read More About Raw Feeding